bigpandaio/ansible-workshop/README.md

 ## So I've cloned the repo, now what?

-See the `workshop` directory, you'll find a series of markdown steps that we'll be going through at the workshop.
+See the `workshop` directory, you'll find a series of markdown steps that we'll be going through at the workshop, let's start with [step 0](./workshop/0_AdHoc-Commands.md)

 *Enjoy!*